Exabyte-io/documentation/docs/materials-designer/3d-editor/view.md

 ## Toggle Bonds
 <!-- TODO by GM -->

 Clicking on this option will draw the bonds between adjacent atoms.
-The stick is drawn if the atoms distance is equal or less than the bond length outlined in [here](http://www.chem.tamu.edu/rgroup/connell/linkfiles/bonds.pdf).
-For atoms with no bonding data the sum of covalent radii times the chemical connectivity factor (1.05) is iused as the bond length.
+The stick is drawn if the atoms distance is equal or less than the bond length outlined in Ref. [^1].
+For atoms with no bonding data the sum of covalent radii times the chemical connectivity factor (1.05) is used as the bond length.

 ## Toggle Perspective Camera
 <!-- TODO by GM -->

-[Perspective Projection](https://en.wikipedia.org/wiki/Perspective_(graphical)) is used to see the material by default.
-One can switch the camera to have [Orthographic Projection](https://en.wikipedia.org/wiki/Orthographic_projection) by toggling this option.
+**Perspective Projection** [^2] is used to see the material by default.
+One can switch the camera to have **Orthographic Projection** [^3] by toggling this option.

 ## Toggle Conventional Cell
 <!-- TODO by GM -->